Welcome to Mines and casa!

 How do I change my schedule?

-Once schedules are created by the Registrar’s Office and available to you in Trailhead (around August 1st), you’ll have the ability to change it.
+Once schedules are created by the Registrar’s Office and available to you in Trailhead (around mid-June for fall start), you’ll have the ability to change it.

 We highly encourage you to contact us before changing your schedule as classes will likely be very full.